askpatrickw/CircuitPython_BloomSky/README.rst

 Documentation
 =============

-For information on building library documentation, please check out `this guide <https://learn.adafruit.com/creating-and-sharing-a-circuitpython-library/sharing-our-docs-on-readthedocs#sphinx-5-1>`_.
+RTD coming soon.

 Acknowledgements
 ================
-The core idea for this library and the mapping idea and function came from https://github.com/tylerdave/bloomsky-api and was heavily reworked for this library.
+The basic idea for this library and the idea rename attributes came from https://github.com/tylerdave/bloomsky-api and was heavily reworked for this library.

 Installing from PyPI
 ====================
 .. note:: This library is not available on PyPI yet.
-Install documentation is included as a standard element.
-Stay tuned for PyPI availability!
+Stay tuned for PyPI availability, when\if CircuitPython libraries are supported from there.